JustusAdam/justusadam.github.io/_posts/2015-04-17-a-sweetass-sidebar.md

 The `if forloop.last` block adds a 'last' class to the last element to allow me to add some pretty separators using `border-bottom`.

-Now if I want to edit a message I can go straight to the file containing it and if I want to add/replace/delete I just have to add/replace/delete the `.md` file.
+Now if I want to edit a message, instead of digging around in lines upon lines of raw html code I can go straight to the message file containing some nice markdown source.
+The best feature in my eyes though is that if I want to add, replace or delete I just have to add/replace/delete `.md` files in the `_quick_facts` directory and it'll process them automatically.

 ## Displaying excerpts and descriptions